mazin-abdelghany/docker-reproducible-research/README.md

 Now that Docker is installed on your system, follow the following instructions prior to the tutorial, if possible.

 1. `git clone` the repository.
-2. In Github, navigate to the `rstudio-env` file.
+2. In Github, navigate to the `rstudio-env` directory.
 3. Follow the instructions in the `README`.
+4. See you at the tutorial! :)